Application-relevant changes 2025:

 /sbin --> /usr/sbin

-Special care should be taken by users who have stored files in one of the directories mentioned, as these could then overlay the symbolic links in the file system after an update to the Preview 2024.7 which would lead to unpredictable behavior.
+Special care should be taken by users who have stored files in one of the directories mentioned, as these could then overlay the symbolic links in the file system after an update to firmware version 2025.0 which would lead to unpredictable behavior.

-In future, the WBM will be set up with the help of a framework (Angular.io), offering many more options and futureproofing.
-In addition, it will be possible in future for users to seamlessly integrate their own pages into the controller's WBM, e.g., via apps from the PLCnext Store.
+The WBM 2 is set up with the help of a framework (Angular.io), offering many more options and futureproofing.
+In addition, it will be possible for users to seamlessly integrate their own pages into the controller's WBM, e.g., via apps from the PLCnext Store.

-The look and feel as well as the operation of the WBM are new.
-Functionally, little or nothing will change on the pages initially.
-In the Preview 2024.7, some pages are still under development, so to access the old WBM 1.0 frontend, the URL <IP>/wbm_legacy can be used.
+The look and feel as well as the user operation of the WBM 2 are new.
+Functionally, little to nothing has changed on the pages.

 Removal of Linux packages/tools/libraries